Skip to main content

 Daily Yoga doesn’t use an initial survey to gauge your experience and recommend classes.
 Because of this, I got a less personalized class selection and had to spend more time searching for classes that sounded interesting to me.

-I liked the class I took, a classic Vinyasa style class, but I didn’t love it.
+I liked the class I took, a classic Vinyasa-style class, but I didn’t love it.
 I found it too fast-paced for my liking, and the audio didn’t provide enough context for certain movements.
 Daily Yoga uses a voiceover to instruct viewers, which is less engaging than an instructor speaking in a video while demonstrating the moves.

-Though I didn’t love the yoga sessions as much as those offered by other apps, Daily Yoga has some cool bells and whistles.
-The app awards badges for “checking in” and completing courses, which is a great way to incentivize users to practice regularly.
+Though I didn’t love the sessions as much as those offered by other yoga apps, Daily Yoga has some cool bells and whistles.
+The yoga app awards badges for “checking in” and completing courses, which is a great way to incentivize users to practice regularly.
 It also shows an overview of the poses users will do in the session, which is great for anyone looking to steer clear of certain movements due to injury or discomfort.

 Pros